conda-forge/pynio-feedstock/README.md

 Feedstock license: BSD 3-Clause

-Summary: PyNIO is a multi-format data I/O package with a NetCDF-style interface.
+Summary: PyNIO is a multi-format data I/O package with a NetCDF-style interface